programminghistorian/jekyll/project-team.md

 layout: directory
 ---

 Our editorial team works together to help authors produce high quality tutorials.
-Please direct correspondence in the first instance to Ian Milligan at the University of Waterloo who is the acting commissioning editor.
+Please direct correspondence in the first instance to Jeri Wieringa at George Mason Universiy who is the acting commissioning editor.

 ## Editorial Board